mynamesleon/detection/README.md

 ##### Using requestAnimFrame
 The native request and cancel animation frame functions have to be executed in the context of the window to prevent an illegal invocation error.
 So instead of using `client.requestAnimFrame(functionCall)`, you'll need to use `client.requestAnimFrame.call(window, functionCall)`.

+## Contributing

+By all means, feel free to add your own checks to the source code if you think they'd be of use - the sections for each of the checks are clearly labelled in their respective objects in the non-minified script: `uaChecks` for userAgent checks, `propChecks` for CSS property checks, `unitChecks` for CSS unit checks, and any unique checks that don't fit into those categories are within the `returnVals` object.

+In the interest of simplicity (and reduced file size!), I've deliberately only added values, units, and browser checks that I'm likely to actually need to check for.

-## Creating your own checks
+#### Creating your own checks

-The script exposes three additional functions via the client object: `client.uaCheck(stringToCheck)`, `client.propCheck(stringOrArray)` and `client.valCheck(cssValue, cssProp)`.
+If you don't want to add to the source code itself, the script also exposes three additional functions via the client object that can be easily used in your own code: `client.uaCheck(stringToCheck)`, `client.propCheck(stringOrArray)` and `client.valCheck(cssValue, cssProp)`.

 `client.uaCheck` takes a string which it checks against the browser's userAgent string, and returns a boolean.
 You can also include basic regex here.
 E.g. `client.uaCheck('chrome|firefox')` will return true in both Chrome and Firefox.
 This function simply checks for the existence of the string, so `client.uaCheck('chro')` will also return true in Chrome.

 `client.propCheck` takes either a string of space delimited properties to check for, or an array of properties.
 E.g. `client.propCheck('borderRadius WebkitBorderRadius')` or `client.propCheck(['borderRadius', 'WebkitBorderRadius'])`.
 This checks whether or not the properties are supported on a `<div>`, and will return the **first supported value** in the sequence, or false if none are supported.
 E.g. `client.propCheck('OBorderRadius MozBorderRadius WebkitBorderRadius borderRadius')` would return 'WebkitBorderRadius' in current Chrome.

 `client.valCheck` takes two strings: the CSS value to check, and the CSS property to check it against (the property is set to width by default if nothing is passed in) - these checks will be made on a `<div>`, and returns a boolean.
 This can have multiple purposes, such as checking if a particular unit is supported, e.g. `client.valCheck('10rem', 'font-size')`.
-It can also be used to check that a CSS property supports a particular value, e.g. `client.valCheck('all', 'will-change')`, but can also double up as a property check for a single property, e.g. `client.valCheck('10px', '-moz-border-radius')`.
+It can also be used to check that a CSS property supports a particular value, e.g. `client.valCheck('all', 'will-change')`.
+And, if you don't want to use the `client.propCheck` function, `client.valCheck` can also be used as a property check for a **single** property, e.g. `client.valCheck('10px', '-moz-border-radius')`.